 Invoice Amount According to Hours Worked

 In this situation, the line starts at (0, 40) and the student cannot apply proportional reasoning.
-The student will address this concept in C1.1.
+This concept is addressed in C1.1.

-Outside of math class, proportional reasoning is applied in subjects such as science, music and geography, as well as in everyday activities.
-People use proportional reasoning to make calculations when shopping, filing taxes, or investing, to draw plans and maps, to take measurements or convert foreign currencies, to follow recipes and adapt them to their needs, or to determine different concentrations for mixtures and solutions.
+Beyond the mathematics classroom, proportional reasoning is evident in other subject areas like science, music and geography, as well as in everyday activities.
+People use proportional reasoning to calculate best buys, taxes and investments, to work with drawings and maps, to perform measurement or monetary currency conversions, to adjust recipes or to create various concentrations of mixtures and solutions.

 Example of a Problem With Variables